datacarpentry/wrangling-genomics/lessons/01-automating_a_workflow.md

 make the script executable like a 'real' program.

 ## How to run a shell script
-There are two ways to run a shell script the first way is to specify the interpreter (bash) and the name of the script.
+There are two ways to run a shell script.
+The first way is to specify the interpreter (bash) and the name of the script.
 By convention, shell script use the .sh extension, though this is not enforced.